-Tanzania’s President John Pombe Magufuli has announced plans to re-open learning institutions if the ‘decline in new coronavirus infections continues’
+Tanzania’s President John Pombe Magufuli (pictured) on Monday announced plans to re-open learning institutions if the ‘decline in new coronavirus infections continues’.

 Magufuli, who has on several occasion asked Tanzanians to pray in the wake of the pandemic, said sporting activities and international flights could also resume soon.